neatwp/neat-media-tags/readme.md

 1. **Tagging Media**:
    - In the Media Library or when editing a media file, use the "Media Tags" field to add tags (comma-separated).
-   - Use bulk edit in the Media Library to tag multiple files at once.

 2. **Filtering in Media Library**:
    - In the Media Library, click on a tag in the "Media Tags" column to filter media by that tag.